jordansbenjamin/Cinematica_API/README.md

 <img src="./docs/Movie-API-ERD_V1.jpg"></img>

-If you wish to view other iterations of the Cinemetica API ERD, please find them here.
+If you wish to view other iterations of the Cinemetica API ERD, please find them [*here*](https://github.com/jordansbenjamin/Cinematica_API/blob/main/docs/ERD-iterations.md).

 During this initial planning phase, there was some back and forth between the educators and myself when discussing feedbacks on the drafted ideas and potential directions for the API, here are some examples of those discussions: